Indoor Navigation Solutions for Patient-Centric Healthcare Experience

 Accuracy level for your specific use cases.
 Zone-level accuracy tells you which floor an asset is on.
 Room-level accuracy tells you which specific room it is in.
 Sub-room accuracy distinguishes which bay or shelf within a room.
 For the core asset tracking use cases — staff search, fleet management, decontamination tracking, maintenance scheduling — room-level accuracy is the right target.
 It delivers full operational benefit at manageable infrastructure density.
 Sub-room accuracy adds value in ICUs and multi-bay areas but is not required across an entire facility.

 Infrastructure requirements and compatibility.
 Systems that operate on existing enterprise Wi-Fi infrastructure (Cisco Meraki, Aruba, Juniper Mist) eliminate the need for parallel hardware deployment and dramatically reduce implementation cost and timeline.
-Penguin’s PenTrack platform uses BLE 5.1 with patented Direction Finding algorithms that deliver consistent room-level accuracy on existing network infrastructure — without requiring dedicated RTLS hardware across the facility.
+Penguin’s PenTrack platform uses BLE 5.1 with patented location algorithms that deliver consistent room-level accuracy on existing network infrastructure — without requiring dedicated RTLS hardware across the facility.

 Total cost of ownership across all use cases.
 The most significant cost decision in RTLS is not the per-device tag price or the software subscription — it is whether you deploy separate infrastructure for each safety and tracking application or a single platform that supports all of them.
 The sensor network is the expensive component.
 A facility that deploys one BLE 5.1 infrastructure for asset tracking, staff duress, patient monitoring, and hand hygiene compliance pays for one network.
 A facility that deploys separate systems for each application pays for four.